mosip/documentation/docs/inji-mobile-wallet/versions/version-0.13.0/README.md

 ## **Overview**

-We are delighted to announce the release of Inji mobile Version 0.13.0 .
-This release is compatible with v0.13.1 Mimoto release.
-As part of 0.13.0, Inji mobile introduces below mentioned key features:
+We are delighted to announce the release of Inji Wallet Version 0.13.0.
+This release has a major announcement on inji repository renamed as inji-wallet and is compatible with v0.13.1 Mimoto.
+As part of 0.13.0, Inji Wallet introduces below mentioned key features:

 **Libraries:**